open-telemetry/opentelemetry-python/docs/getting-started.rst

 Instrumentation example with Flask
 -------------------------------

 While the example in the previous section is great, it's very manual.
-The folowing are common actions you might want to instrument within the telemetry space:
+The following are common actions you might want to track and include as part of your distributed tracing.

 * HTTP responses from web services
 * HTTP requests from clients